alexpechkarev/angular-ui-select/README.md

 ## AngularJS UI Select
-This directive allows creating multiply drop-down lists with group related options.
+This directive allows creating multiple drop-down lists with group related options.
 Value of selected options added to an array that available to AngularJS.

 ![Screenshot](ui-select.png?raw=true "Angular JS UI Select")